 - Practice kegel exercises as they could improve blood circulation in the rectal region, and the perineum.
 They could also improve the muscle tone around the vagina.

-If these homecare measures do not provide relief from the symptoms of postpartum piles, you should talk to your healthcare provider for medical treatments.
+If these homecare measures do not provide relief from the symptoms of postpartum piles, talk to your healthcare provider for medical treatments that are safe to opt for during the lactation period.

 Treatment For Postpartum Hemorrhoids